Berane: Economy, infrastructure and sports

 The municipality of Berane is one of the poorest in Montenegro.
 The level of industrial production is very low, since a big number of companies have stopped working in the past 15 years due to the known crisis in former Yugoslavia.
 In the earlier period (1960s and 1970s) many village, agricultural households have moved to the town in the process of “industrialisation”, which decreased agricultural production, and industry later collapsed so most of the population lives in difficult conditions.
 Many small private companies have been started recently, mostly in the areas of commerce and catering industry.
 There is a very small number of companies that are creating new value.
 Workers in those new companies have no insurance or health service, so those companies do not have a bigger positive impact on the community.
 Total number of employed in the municipality is approximately 3,000.
 However, industry is starting to come back, a coal mine has started, and new commercial buildings are popping up.
 More residents are finally appearing.

 Berane is connected with rest of Montenegro by two-lane roads.
 Bijelo Polje is 35 km away, where there lies the major junction (railway and the road) towards Podgorica and the coast, and to Serbia.
 Serbia can also be reached eastwards via Rožaje (for Novi Pazar).
 Berane is on the corridor of the future Bar-Boljare motorway.
 Berane has an airport, which hasn't been used for commercial traffic since the 1980s, although there have been plans for its revitalisation and usage as a regional airport.
 Podgorica Airport is some 150 km away, and has regular flights to and from major European destinations.

 Berane has solid sport infrastructure.
 The most successful sport collectives are: handball club Berane and table tennis club Budim.
 There are also football club Berane, basketball club Lim, boxing club Radnički Berane, athletic club, tennis club etc. The Sports Centre consists of many sport objects.
 City Stadium with capacity of 11,000 people is the second largest stadium in Montenegro.
 Just next to the stadium, a new modern city hall is under construction.

 Demographics

-Berane is administrative centre of Berane Municipality, which in 2023 had a population of 25,162.
-The town itself had a population of 9,923.
+Berane is administrative centre of Berane Municipality, which in 2023 had a population of 24,645.
+The town itself had a population of 9,532.

+Ethnicity

+According to the 2023 census, the town's population is ethnically diverse, with Serbs forming the majority at 51.36%.
+Montenegrins comprise 30.87% of the inhabitants, followed by Bosniaks 8.54%, and ethnic Muslims 4.29%.
+Other ethnic groups account for 2.28% of the population, while 2.65% of residents chose not to declare their ethnicity.